A high-quality multi-channel audio system surrounds the listener with realistically lifelike sounds from all directions. These systems are used to:

 Surround sound processors vary considerably in sound quality and capabilities.
 In addition to the sonic merits of the equipment, you may wish to consider ergonomics, as some processors are considerably easier to use than others.

 If 2-channel stereo listening is very important to you, then you may wish to consider a separate high-performance stereo preamplifier.
-With the surround processor's left and right front channels connected to the preamplifier, the system reuses the front amplifiers and speakers for multi-channel use.
+With the surround processor's left and right front channels connected to the preamplifier via a unity-gain input, the system then utilizes the front left and right power amplifiers and speakers for multi-channel use.
 With a high-performance CD player, turntable, music server or other source connected directly to the preamplifier, this type of system design bypasses all the surround equipment during stereo use.
-We have found that this configuration usually provides the highest possible quality stereo listening.
+We have found that this configuration is the optimal design for high end stereo listening.

 What's New About Us Our Facility Products Systems Room Design